apachecn/geeksforgeeks-dsal-zh/new/merge-sort-linked-lists-javascript.md

           // If linked list is not empty we will
           // iterate from each Node and prints
-          // it’s value store in “data” property
+          // it's value store in "data" property

           let list = this.head;

           // we will iterate until our list variable
-          // contains the “Next” value of the last Node
+          // contains the "Next" value of the last Node
           // i.e-> null
           while (list) {
               document.write(list.node)